-We believe that the net proceeds from this offering, together with our cash generated from commercial sales and our existing cash and cash equivalents as of June 30, 2017, including the proceeds from the sale of our Series D-1 preferred stock in June 2017 but excluding any future available borrowings under our debt facility, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.
+We believe that the net proceeds from this offering, together with our cash generated from commercial sales and our existing cash and cash equivalents as of September 30, 2017, excluding any future available borrowings under our debt facility, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.
 However, we may need to raise substantial additional capital to:

 - expand our sales and marketing efforts to further commercialize our products; - expand our research and development efforts to improve our existing products and develop and launch new products, particularly if any of our products are deemed by the United States Food and Drug Administration, or FDA, to be medical devices or otherwise subject to additional regulation by the FDA; - seek PMA approval or 510(k) clearance from the FDA for our existing products or new products if or when we decide to market products for use in the prevention, diagnosis or treatment of a disease or other condition (see "Risk Factors-If the FDA determines that our products are medical devices or if we seek to market our products for clinical diagnostic or health screening use, we will be required to obtain regulatory clearance(s) or approval(s), and may be required to cease or limit sales of our then marketed products, which could materially and adversely affect our business, financial condition and results of operations.
-Any such regulatory process would be expensive, time-consuming and uncertain both in timing and in outcome." and "Government regulation-501(k) clearance pathway;" "Government regulation-Premarket approval pathway" and "Government regulation- Clinical trials" for further information about the FDA approvals that we may be required to seek and obtain in that circumstance); - lease a larger facility or build out our existing facility as we continue to grow our employee headcount; - hire additional personnel; - enter into collaboration arrangements, if any, or in-license other products and technologies; - add operational, financial and management information systems; and - incur increased costs as a result of operating as a public company.
+Any such regulatory process would be expensive, time-consuming and uncertain both in timing and in outcome." and "Business-Government regulation-501(k) clearance pathway;" "Business-Government regulation-Premarket approval pathway" and "Business-Government regulation-Clinical trials" for further information about the FDA approvals that we may be required to seek and obtain in that circumstance): - lease a larger facility or build out our existing facility as we continue to grow our employee headcount; - hire additional personnel; - enter into collaboration arrangements, if any, or in-license other products and technologies; - add operational, financial and management information systems; and - incur increased costs as a result of operating as a public company.